ahmetUz/overRide/level05/readme.md

 ```

 So for the low bytes, we will write 55388 - 8 into \xe0\x97\x04\x08.
 We subtract 8 because we will write the target addresses.
 And for the high bytes we make a simple substraction 65535 - 55389 = 10146 Because, by the time we write the higher bytes, we would have already written the lower ones, and since %n counts the number of bytes already written, we will perform a subtraction to eliminate the bytes already written.
+Weill write 10146 into \xe2\x97\x04\x08

 This gives us the final result:
 ```